|Course Length:||5 Years Full-Time|

 You will learn, partly through practical experience, how to apply scientific methods and approaches to medical research.

 Grades AAA at A Level are required.
-These must include Biology and Chemistry, with passes in the practical elements of both subjects, and one other subject.
+These must include Biology and Chemistry and one other subject.

 While Biology and Chemistry are both required at Grade A or above, where Grade A* is achieved in either Biology or Chemistry (or both Biology and Chemistry), the third A Level subject will be accepted at Grade B or above.

 A Levels in General Studies, Critical Reasoning, Citizenship and Key Skills will not be accepted.

 You will also need at least five GCSEs at Grade B or Grade 6 or above (or equivalent) at the time of application, including Biology, Chemistry, English Language and Mathematics.
 GCSE Double Science Awards, at Grades 6-6 or B-B or above, will also be accepted in lieu of separate GCSEs in Biology and Chemistry.